Do you know the difference between all of the types of villains and antagonists in movies?

 Beyond that, go through this list and see what names are missing.
 Where would you classify those missing villains that you come up with, and why?
 Let us know in the comments below.

 Of the villains represented on this list, which could you mix and match into other villain types?

-The point being is that these fifteen villain types allow us to explore the hows and whys of the villains that we are developing for our scripts — at least in the most broad of terms.
+The point is that these fifteen villain types allow us to explore the hows and whys of the villains that we are developing for our scripts — at least in the broadest of terms.
 Where the magic truly enters is when we find those gray lines to explore between any of these fifteen examples, because, as Roger Ebert said in the quote above, all too often the heroes and gimmicks are all too familiar throughout most movies.
-It’s the villains that can transform scripts.
-It’s the villains that can make an otherwise routine concept or premise seem fresh and new.
+It's the villains that can transform scripts.
+It's the villains that can make an otherwise routine concept or premise seem fresh and new.

 Ken Miyamoto has worked in the film industry for nearly two decades, most notably as a studio liaison for Sony Studios and then as a script reader and story analyst for Sony Pictures.